Information Set Decoding in the Lee Metric with Applications to Cryptography: Introduction

 ISD algorithms are of immense importance when proposing a code-based cryptosystem.
 The idea of using linear codes in public key cryptography was first formulated by Robert McEliece \cite{mceliece}, in 1978.
 In the McEliece cryptosystem the private key is the generator matrix of a linear code with an efficient decoding algorithm.
 The public key is a scrambled and disguised version of the generator matrix, such that the private key (and hence the decoding algorithm) is not reconstructable from the public key.
 The message is encrypted by encoding it with the generator matrix and adding a random error of prescribed Hamming weight.
 The owner of the private key can recover the message by inverting the disguising function and using the efficient decoding algorithm.
 On the other hand, if the secret code is hidden well enough, an adversary who wants to break the system encounters the decoding problem of a random linear code, since the public code looks random to him.
 The best the adversary can do is hence to use the best generic decoding algorithm for random linear codes, which currently are ISD algorithms.
 ISD algorithms hence do not break a code-based cryptosystem but they determine the choice of secure parameters.

 One of the main drawbacks of classical code-based cryptosystems are the public key sizes.
 To reduce these key sizes, over the last years, many variants of code-based cryptosystems have been proposed that use codes in the rank-metric, instead of the Hamming metric.
 This raises the question if other metrics can be useful, as well.
-This is why we study codes in the Lee metric for code-based cryptography in this paper, and show that, for theoretical code parameters, the Lee metric can also lead to a substantial reduction of the public key size.
+This is why we study codes in the Lee metric for code-based cryptography in this paper, and show that, for theoretical code parameters\footnote{By theoretical parameters we mean codes attaining the Gilbert-Varshamov bound.}, the Lee metric can also lead to a substantial reduction of the public key size.

-Codes for the Lee metric are defined over integer residue rings $\mathbb{Z}_m:=\mathbb{Z}/m\mathbb{Z}$, for some integer $m>1$.
-Therefore, we are going to use ring-linear codes, which are defined to be $\mathbb{Z}_m$-submodules of $\mathbb{Z}_m^n$.
-We especially want to focus on the most preferred case of quaternary codes, which are defined over $\mathbb{Z}_4$, since this case has been studied the most in the coding theory literature.
-In general, ring-linear codes were first mentioned by Assmus and Mattson in \cite{ringlin}, for important results see \cite{Ker, blake1, blake2, spiegel, shankar, saty, nechaev}, for a more general overview see \cite{gref}.
+We will focus on codes that are defined over integer residue rings $\mathbb{Z}_m:=\mathbb{Z}/m\mathbb{Z}$, for some integer $m>1$, equipped with the Lee metric.
+In particular, we are going to use ring-linear codes, which are defined to be $\mathbb{Z}_m$-submodules of $\mathbb{Z}_m^n$.
+We especially focus on quaternary codes, which are defined over $\mathbb{Z}_4$, since this case has been studied the most in the coding theory literature.
+In general, ring-linear codes were first mentioned by Assmus and Mattson in \cite{ringlin}, for important results see \cite{blake2, blake1, Ker, nechaev, saty, shankar, spiegel}, for a more general overview see \cite{gref}.
 The idea of using ring-linear codes for cryptography (in a quite different setting) first came up in \cite{ringlincrypto}.

-We note that, although $\mathbb Z_4$-linear Lee codes can be represented over $\mathbb F_2$, there exists no representation that keeps both the weight and the linearity of the $\mathbb Z_4$-code over $\mathbb F_2$.
-Thus the known results over $\mathbb F_2$ cannot be used for the Lee metric.
-This is why this paper presents the adaption of Stern's ISD algorithm over the binary \cite{stern} to $\mathbb{Z}_4$ and a general form of the McEliece and Niederreiter cryptosystems over $\mathbb{Z}_4$.
-The complexity of the ISD algorithm then determines a minimum public key size for a given security level of these cryptosystems.